Timeline of Important Dates

 member of the Holden family to have lived in Aston.

-1935 New stel and cast iron bell-frame installed in the tower following the discovery of
+1935 New steel and cast iron bell-frame installed in the tower following the discovery of

 death watch beetle in the wooden frame.
 At the same time the ring was augmented